 6. Admit your fear and do some defragmenting.
 Paul said to young Timothy, “For God did not give us a spirit of timidity (fear), but of power, love and sound mind” (2 Timothy 1:7).
 Just like a computer needs to be defragmented once in a while, so we need to do the same.
 We need to get rid of junk like fear that slows us down and keeps us from doing what know we should do.
 We cannot afford to give in to our fears and apprehensions.
 This I know: desire overcomes fear and intimidation!
 If we will simply have the desire and ask the Lord to really help us, He will.
 If we will be faithful, He will be faithful and believers will be Holy Spirit baptized!

-[5] like you promised to do when you were licensed and/or ordained to full gospel ministry.
+You don’t have to lose your mind and put on some kind of gospel freak show to teach the truth on the Holy Spirit baptism.
+But you do have to be willing “to preach the message, to insist upon proclaiming it (whether the time is right or not), to convince, reproach, and encourage, as you teach with all patience”[5] like you promised to do when you were licensed and/or ordained to full gospel ministry.
 As men and women of integrity, we have to do what we promised the Lord we would do.
 We need to be like Jet Li, the warrior in the movie Fearless.
 His family name was shamed, and he regained honor for his family by defeating the best warriors in the land.
 We need some young, fearless ministers to show us how to do this in post-Christian culture.

 I am not saying you have to preach on the Holy Spirit every week, but you have to be willing to preach it.
 Perhaps a stand-alone or short series around Pentecost Sunday would be sufficient.
 If there is no sin in preaching on the great truths of the incarnation and resurrection only around Christmas and Easter, why do some hyper-Pentecostals (who are on spiritual Ritalin) think we’ve lost it if we only deal with this once a year?
 Like I said, don’t let those legalists ruin it for you!
 You can mention it in your teaching once in a while and say things like: “Some of you need to search out the claims of the Holy Spirit just like you did the claims of Christ.
 See if it’s true or not.
 This is a Bible church, and I promise you I would not teach on it unless it was in the Word.
 See if God has a prayer language for you.”
 Of course I believe He does, but the way we say things will either free people or freeze them.
 As missional leaders, we are trying to connect with and reach people, not run them off!

-[6] The atmosphere in a prayer meeting, many of which are at night, seems to be totally different than Sunday mornings, when those exploring or window-shopping Christianity seem to show up.
+We also talk about this at the end of prayer meetings when people are around the altar.
+I will put a quick outline on PowerPoint and go through the basics of Holy Spirit baptism in just a few minutes, and almost every single time there are people who receive for the first time and start praying in a language they have never learned.[6]
+The atmosphere in a prayer meeting, many of which are at night, seems to be totally different than Sunday mornings, when those exploring or window-shopping Christianity seem to show up.
 It’s not that I’m embarrassed being Pentecostal or anything like that.
 It is just a matter of trying to be wise and reach as many people as possible for Christ.
 After all, that is the primary reason Jesus told us to receive this promise of the Father, that we might be His witnesses.[7]

 There are probably more people than we want to admit who get their ideas of Pentecost from movies like The Apostle or the crazy TV evangelists our culture makes fun of.
 Because of these very real obstacles, I think many simply fear teaching and praying for people to be baptized in the Holy Spirit.
 De-fragment your fear and go ahead and teach the baptism in a way that does not violate your personality or the culture of your local church.
 Styles that work at camps, retreats, and conventions don’t usually work on Sunday mornings, and that is OK.